Scarcity of key material squeezes medical mask manufacturing :: WRAL.com

 Between mid-April and early May, four N95 manufacturers — O&M Halyard, Honeywell, 3M and Hollingsworth and Vose — received a total of $134.5 million to increase production, including expanding existing operations and setting up new production lines.
 The federal government also approved smaller contracts this summer with NPS Corp. and Lydall to bolster meltblown production.

-But the Trump administration has not specifically restricted exports of meltblown material, a power it can use under the act.
-And in the face of shortages, U.S. meltblown makers have continued exporting their goods overseas.
+But the administration has not specifically restricted exports of meltblown material, a power it can use under the act.
+In the face of shortages, U.S. meltblown makers have continued exporting their goods overseas.

-They’ve sent more than 40 shipping containers of meltblown material and related supplies offshore, with about 40% of it going to Pakistan, according to an Associated Press analysis of data from Panjiva, the supply-chain research unit at S&P Global Market Intelligence.
+They’ve sent more than 40 shipping containers of meltblown material and related supplies offshore, with about 40% of it going to Pakistan, according to an AP analysis of data from Panjiva, the supply-chain research unit at S&P Global Market Intelligence.

 That compares with only six shipping containers during the same period in 2019.

-Note: This story has been corrected to reflect that Outdoor Research's N95 masks were approved by the National Institute for Occupational Safety and Health, not the Food and Drug Administration.